adiantek/FurniFab/.github/BUILDING.md

 #### Algorithms

-It solves a `minimum cost flow problem` using custom implementation of:
+It solves a `minimum cost maximum flow problem` using custom implementation of:

 - Cycle canceling algorithm
 - Bellman-Ford algorithm